qgis/QGIS-Documentation/docs/server_manual/getting_started.rst

 In the :guilabel:`WCS` tab, you can select the layers that you want to publish as WCS.

+If you enter a URL in the :guilabel:`Advertised URL` field of the :guilabel:`WCS capabilities` section, QGIS Server will advertise this specific URL in the WCS GetCapabilities response.

 .. _figure_wcs_definitions:

 .. figure:: img/ows_server_wcs.png